 As a soloist he has had multiple appearances with chamber orchestra and concert choir, won top prizes in competition, and had several radio broadcasts.
 One of his favorite performances was with the Regis Concert Choir, playing the Romancero Gitano, Op.
 152 by Mario Castelnuovo-Tedesco which you can see here.

 Over the last few years Zachary has dove head-first into the world of musical theater.
-Some of his favorite moments have been in the pit orchestras of Mamma Mia! and improvising new musicals with the comedy troupe Hit and Run.
-Most recently, Zachary served as the guitar/ukulele/mandolin player for the national tour of the Broadway musical Finding Neverland.
+Some of his favorite moments have been in the pit orchestras at the Lake Dillon Theater, rocking the high seas on Holland America Cruises, and improvising new musicals with the comedy troupe Hit and Run.
+Recently, Zachary served as the guitar/ukulele/mandolin player for the national tour of the Broadway musical Finding Neverland.
 While reviewing a performance of Finding Neverland at the Eccles Theatre in Salt Lake City, the Deseret News noted:

 “…thanks to the invigorating use of synthesizers and electric guitar during Captain Hook’s scenes.
 They delivered the energy of a rock concert – loudness and intensity included- that left audience buzzing as the curtain closed for the first act.” (full text)